Human Trafficking Toolkit

 - Hotel Feedback Template

 The Human Trafficking Toolkit enables investors and community groups to:

-- To raise awareness of human trafficking within the hospitality sector, both around major sporting events and at all times.
+- Raise awareness of human trafficking in the hospitality sector around major sporting events and at all times.

 - Encourage long-term prevention and reporting among hotel staff to help identify victims and traffickers; promote long-term human trafficking prevention protocol within the hospitality industry.